MichelleGri/la-boulangerie/README.md

 * Remove 'order online' button from menu page as it is not necessary.
 One person thought the link was not working as it was not directing to another page or section.
 This suggestion has been implemented.

-* The 'click and collect' links direct the user to the contact us page but there are no further instructions given on how to order.
+* The 'click and collect' links direct the user to Contact Us page but there are no further instructions given on how to order.
 This issue has not been resolved as it is not within the scope of the project at this stage.
 One method of resolving this issue would be to direct the user to a customer account page, where further instructions can be given on how to place an order.
-Another option is to create another page that gives detailed instructions and options on how the user can place an order, for example - by calling the bakery.
+Another option is to create a page that gives detailed instructions and options on how the user can place an order, for example - by calling the bakery.

 ### HTML Validator